See also: Anemia: General Considerations.

 2. GI manifestations are observed in ~50% of patients and involve loss of taste; an enlarged, smoothened, and dark-red tongue; tingling of the tongue; nausea, constipation or diarrhea.

 3. Nervous system manifestations: Paresthesias affecting the upper and lower extremities (usually the presenting symptom is a tingling sensation in the fingertips), numbness, gait abnormalities, miction abnormalities (these may progress to urinary tract obstruction), autonomic symptoms (orthostatic hypotension, urinary incontinence, sexual dysfunction).
 The first symptom of so-called “subacute combined degeneration” (demyelination of the dorsal and lateral columns of the spinal cord) is usually loss of position sense in the second toe combined with loss of vibration sense.
 Patients with severe chronic cobalamin deficiency have abnormal tendon and extrapyramidal reflexes (hyperreflexia or hyporeflexia), decreased muscle tone, visual abnormalities (optic atrophy), or hearing impairment.
 Psychiatric symptoms include cognitive dysfunction, depression, mania, mood instability, and delusions; in elderly patients, dementia may be the leading feature.
-Severe untreated cobalamin deficiency leads to irreversible neurological deficits.
+Severe untreated cobalamin deficiency leads to irreversible neurologic deficits.
 The severity of anemia is not always correlated with the degree of neurologic dysfunction.

 4. Cutaneous manifestations: Mild jaundice (lemon-yellow or wax-yellow skin), premature graying of hair, in some patients acquired vitiligo, less commonly petechiae.